ddmitov/epigraphista/README.md

 # Epigraphista

 Epigraphista is an [EpiDoc](https://sourceforge.net/p/epidoc/wiki/Home/) XML file creator.

-It is a JavaScript and [Perl 5](https://www.perl.org/) desktop application using [Bootstrap](http://getbootstrap.com/) and [Perl Executing Browser](https://github.com/ddmitov/perl-executing-browser) for its graphical interface.
+It is a JavaScript and [Perl 5](https://www.perl.org/) desktop application using [Perl Executing Browser](https://github.com/ddmitov/perl-executing-browser) for its graphical interface.

 ## Requirements